Skip to main content

 Global Resource International/ Alleset41

-Topping the list was Spirit Airlines at its Georgia facility, reporting 334 affected workers.
+The most significant filing came from Spirit Airlines at its Atlanta facility, reporting 334 affected workers.
 Global Resource International/ Alleset followed with 41 workers.

 Trend & Outlook